 Standard Root Insurance Coverages

 You probably already know that you need some kind of car insurance to legally stay on the road.
-However, the specific coverages you need vary depending on your state.
+However, the specific types of coverage you need vary depending on your state.
 Root Auto Insurance is available in 29 states — if you live in one of the areas Root serves, Root has policies available with your state minimum coverage.

 Standard insurance coverage varies by state because each state has minimum coverage requirements that drivers must meet.
 You can also customize your policy by adding optional add-on coverages, such as rental coverage and comprehensive coverage.